 - Based on the proposal, teams will be shortlisted.

 - Shortlisted teams will have six weeks to build a product prototype, test their product and demonstrate its working during the pitch.

 - Every week, teams must fill out the weekly progress report.

-- Products built during the make-a-thon are mandatorily required to use AI models.
+- Products built during the make-a-thon are mandatorily required to use openly available AI models and openly available data sets.
 The product built by the team must have applicability in the field of law and justice.

 - Two mentors will be assigned to each team

 - Teams shall be expected to reach out to their assigned mentors and schedule up to 4 mentorship sessions

 - Mentorship sessions will be scheduled based on the availability of teams and mentors